ugnius-s/GladiatusAutomation/README.md

 ## How to change scripts? ##

 At this moment, there are no interface to manage automation, thus we have to do it manual way.
 You will find script execution at the bottom of main.py file.
-Uncoment which script you want to execute.
+Feel free to create your own execution order.
 Note, that currently only 2 scripts are available.

 ## * Job Stables * ##